graalvm/graalvm-demos/google-cloud-run/README.md

 GraalVM on Google Cloud Run Demo
 ================================
 This demo will walk you through the processes for deploying Native Image applications onto the Google Cloud Run platform.
-In this demo, you will deploy a simple "Hello World" HTTP application and have the ability to see details about it's performance.
+In this demo, you will deploy a simple "Hello World" HTTP application and have the ability to see details about its performance.

 Prerequisites
 ----------------------